-The five main features of CREST syndrome include:
+The 5 main features of CREST syndrome include:

 - Calcinosis – this is the formation of small, hard, white deposits in the skin, typically at the fingers, toes, knees and elbows.

 - Raynaud's phenomenon – this occurs when the fingers lose their blood supply and go numb at the slightest sign of cold.
 Raynaud's phenomenon can exist on its own (called Raynaud's disease), or be caused by other conditions like arthritis.
 When it appears together with sclerodactyly (thickening and tightening of the skin of the fingers and toes), it's usually a sign of scleroderma.

 - Esophageal dysfunction – people rarely have this as an early symptom, but it commonly develops a few years into the disease.
 The esophagus is the tube linking the mouth to the stomach.
 A valve at the bottom of the tube called the lower esophageal sphincter keeps acid in the stomach.
 When this valve does not work properly, acids from the stomach can enter the esophagus causing heartburn (gastroesophageal reflux disease) or acid reflux.
 The lower esophageal sphincter is the inner organ most likely to be attacked by scleroderma.
 Even in mild forms of scleroderma, heartburn problems are very common.
 Damage to the esophagus can lead to bleeding, ulcers, holes, and scarring in the esophagus.
 This can make it difficult to swallow, and many people with scleroderma have trouble eating.
 It can also cause changes in the esophageal tissue that can lead to cancer.
 One third of people with esophageal symptoms in scleroderma develop Barrett's esophagus, a harmless condition in itself, but considered to be a precancerous growth.